 Teachers speak out: Survey finds Clark staff feel dissatisfied and disrespected

 These issues are not just felt by a select few teachers.
 Our team conducted an anonymous survey of Clark teachers that received received responses from approximately one third of teachers.
-This survey had responses almost evenly split amongst teachers of both zone and magnet surveys, and the survey results were shocking; when asked if the new administration values and respects Clark’s teachers and faculty, only 32% agreed.
+This survey had responses almost evenly split among teachers of both zone and magnet students, and the results were shocking; when asked if the new administration values and respects Clark’s teachers and faculty, only 32% agreed.

 80% of teachers disagreed with the statement “Teacher morale is high,” and approximately 60% agreed that the new policies have made teaching at Clark more challenging.
 Half of the teachers said new policies have damaged relationships with students.